-They also helped customize a mix for a project I did a few years ago with the NYC Parks Department, The former beloved Borough President Marty Markowitz, and Balmori Associates, called Urban Meadow Brooklyn.
+Urban Meadow Brooklyn is a project I designed a few years ago with the NYC Parks Department, The former beloved Borough President Marty Markowitz, and Balmori Associates, called Urban Meadow Brooklyn.
 It is located in downtown Brooklyn and is a permanent park and home to the Red Hook Jazz festival, parties, yoga and theater performances.
 As a landscape design proposition, American Meadows Northeast mix was a low-maintenance solution for urban public space with the a very low budget.
-You can read more about it here:
+You can read more about the Urban Meadow Brooklyn project here

 The site was a Park's Department owned, 8,000 square foot lot.
 It used to be the location of a Church called Mother Cabrini church, so the site was called Mother Cabrini Park, and the lot actually has a playground next to it with this name that I used to take my kids.
 We would look through the fence and wonder why the site was not being used...

-I found some historic photographs along the way while I was doing this project.
-This was the Mother Cabrini Church circa 1930.
+I found some historic photographs along the way.
+This was the Mother Cabrini Church, circa 1930.